NikitaWeW/FlowCubemapEditor/README.md

 Introduction
 ===
 A flow map editor, but on a cube.
 Inspired by this [flow map painter](https://teckartist.com/?page_id=107).
 This is mostly a 1500 line mess, but I think its fine for such a small project like this.
+It allows you to draw directions onto a cube, and import/export drawings using different layouts.

+You can dock the properties window by dragging it by the top header.
+To orbit the cube, drag with the right mouse button or use the arrow keys.
+Scroll to change the orbit radius.
+Draw using the left mouse button.
+Once you're done, press the 'Save As...' button, choose the layout, file type, and number of blur steps (0 means no blur), then save.

 Build
 ===